Skip to content

 • Docker on Linux can be used for network visualization only

-• Docker on Windows is not supported
+• Docker on macOS and Windows is not usable for host network data in this application

 The application can rely on TCP and UDP data alone for map and service point visualization.